enzomanuelmangano/text-localizer/packages/docs/docs/basic-tutorial/react-native.md

 # React Native

-This section presents the project setup mode in React Native.
+This section shows the project setup mode in React Native.
 As you might expect, many sections are shared between React Native and React.

 ## Setup